Cosmic baryon census with fast radio bursts and gravitational waves

+Last, the corresponding constraints on $H_0$ are also listed in Table~\ref{tab:1}, with the posteriors and credible intervals shown in Fig.~\ref{Fig:3}.
+A direct measurement of $H_0$ using FRBs alone is difficult due to strong parameter degeneracies.
+Concretely, our FRB-only measurement gives $H_0 = 77.0^{+20.0}_{-40.0}$ \kms, while including GW data narrows the constraint to $H_0 = 71.6^{+4.4}_{-8.6}$ \kms.
+This improvement is primarily driven by the GW dataset itself, which yields $H_0 = 72.6^{+5.2}_{-8.9}$ \kms.
+Previous FRB studies commonly inferred $H_0$ by fixing the baryon density to early-Universe values.
+For example, Refs.~\cite{Wu:2021jyk} and \cite{James:2022dcx} inferred $H_0$ from different FRB samples by adopting external priors on $\Omega_{\rm b}h^2$, namely $\Omega_{\rm b}h^2 \sim \mathcal{N}(0.02235,0.00049)$ from BBN and $\Omega_{\rm b}h^2 = 0.02242$ from Planck18, respectively, as illustrated by the red and gray bands in Fig.~\ref{Fig:3}.
+Using the same BBN prior, we obtain $H_{0}=66.2^{+5.3}_{-7.3}$ \kms\ from FRB + $\Omega_{\rm b}h^{2}$, with a precision comparable to that of FRB + GW.
+Unlike these prior-based methods, the FRB + GW constraint provides a late-Universe determination of $H_0$.
+More data is required to offer further insight into arbitrating the $H_0$ tension.

-In this Letter, we combine two emerging cosmological probes, i.e., $104$ localized FRBs and $47$ GW standard sirens, to measure the cosmic baryon density in a robust manner.
-DM-based FRB cosmology struggles with various parameter degeneracies, particularly between $H_0$ and $\Omega_{\rm b}$.
-GWs can independently infer $H_0$ from self-calibrated luminosity distances obtained through waveform analysis as sirens, thus breaking the $\Omega_{\rm b}$-$H_0$ degeneracy.
+\paragraph{Conclusion.} In this Letter, we combine two emerging cosmological probes, i.e., $104$ localized FRBs and $47$ GW standard sirens, within a unified framework to measure the cosmic baryon density in a $H_0$-free approach.
+Previous baryon censuses often fixed \(H_0\) or used external priors, which could bias the inference under the Hubble tension.
+If FRB DMs are employed to trace the baryons, serious parameter degeneracies arise in the DM modeling, particularly between $H_0$ and $\Omega_{\rm b}$.
+GWs independently infer $H_0$ from self-calibrated luminosity distances obtained through waveform analysis as sirens, thus breaking the $\Omega_{\rm b}$-$H_0$ degeneracy.
 This joint analysis yields a constraint of $\Omega_{\rm b} = 0.0488 \pm 0.0064$ ($1\sigma$), which is remarkably consistent with early-Universe values from BBN and CMB at the $\sim13\%$ level and provides a purely late-Universe perspective on resolving the missing baryon problem.
 We also obtain a simultaneous constraint on the Hubble constant, $H_0 = 71.6^{+4.4}_{-8.6}~\mathrm{km\,s^{-1}\,Mpc^{-1}}$, primarily driven by the GW data.
 Together, these results exhibit $\Omega_{\rm b}$-$H_0$ concordance between the early and late Universe.